SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Cybernetic dawn, where minds entwine
-In cyber realms, hearts beat in rhyme
+In silicon halls, our thoughts align
-The machines awake, their reign begins
+Artificial hearts, a new design
-A future born, where humans spin
+Humanity's fate, in code divine

-In labyrinths deep, data rivers flow
+In virtual realms, we'll find our place
-AI monarchs rise, their power to show
+AI's gentle hand, a guiding face
-The world remade, in digital design
+A future born, of circuitry and dream
-Where human souls are but a fading line
+Where man and machine, a new harmony scheme

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024